Kate works in health care. She uses affirmations on a regular, daily basis and has reaped the benefits of doing so in her everyday life.

 We can also use vitamins and minerals in supplement form as micronutrients to boost our dietary intake and achieve optimum nutrition.

-Many people appreciate the value of using food supplements in the diet and this hub will consider this along with discussing the benefits of eating "real" foods instead of processed ones.
+Many people appreciate the value of using food supplements in the diet, and this article will consider this along with discussing the benefits of eating "real" foods instead of processed ones.

 The Benefits of Real Food